PatrickRutledge/PatrickRutledge/README.md

 # 👋 About Me

-I'm a systems thinker that believes, **the best solution isn't always the most technical or complex**.
-My inclination is to apply tools and technology in practical, meaningful way and I favor **Engineering Controls over training in Functional Expertise**.
+I'm a systems thinker that believes **the best solution isn't always the most technical or complex**.
+My inclination is to apply tools and technology in a practical, meaningful way and I favor **Engineering Controls over training in Functional Expertise**.

  **Robustness** is important: reliable and adaptable.
 The specific context of conditions is a fundamental ingredient of creating heuristic frameworks.
 Understanding the environment, the constraints and operational realities is realizing resliance.
 If it’s not **resilient & obvious**, it’s not done yet.